Engoo Blog Language Tips

 The kids stuffed themselves with pizza and potato chips.

-The noun form of stuff is a little trickier.
-Basically, it means “things.”
+The noun form of "stuff" is a little trickier; it basically means “things.”

 What kinds of things?
 Well, almost anything!